 A comprehensive study of the methods and materials currently used by the music specialist in elementary school.
 Required for music education majors seeking certification at the elementary level.
 Clinical and field experience hours required.
-Offered on an irregular basis.
+Offered every other Fall.

 MUS 320 Methods of Teaching Music in Secondary School